pilothosts/pilothosts/README.md

 ## What is PilotHosts?

-PilotHosts is an on-premises VMware/vSphere day-2 operations appliance that helps infrastructure teams improve visibility, governance, and operational control across vCenter, ESXi hosts, virtual machines, and selected Kubernetes environments — without sending operational data to the cloud.
+PilotHosts is an on-premises VMware/vSphere day-2 operations appliance built for infrastructure teams who need visibility, governance, and operational control without sending data to the cloud.

-Deploy the OVA inside your own infrastructure.
-No agents.
-No SaaS dependency.
-No infrastructure data ever leaves your network.
+It authenticates once against your **vCenter API** and, from there, gives you a unified view of ESXi hosts, virtual machines, backups, and selected Kubernetes environments.
+No direct ESXi connections, no agents installed anywhere in your environment, no infrastructure data ever leaves your network.

 <div align="center">
 <img src="https://www.pilothosts.com/assets/hybrid-architecture-diagram.svg" alt="PilotHosts hybrid infrastructure architecture diagram" width="760">